edwardchoh/zmqbus-node/README.md

     * A node can be assigned a higher priority, so that it gets elected ahead of lesser priority nodes.
     * Default: `0`, set between 0 - 99.
   * `election_timeout`
-    * Elections received votes from all nodes in a cluster, the election waits for up to election_timeout milliseconds before it closes.
+    * Elections receive votes from all nodes in a cluster, the election waits for up to election_timeout milliseconds before it closes.
     * Default: `2000`.
 Set to higher value if network is lossy.
   * `heartbeat_period`
     * Master node heartbeats with nodes using this period (in msec).